-American composer, conductor, author, music lecturer, and pianist Leonard Bernstein performs George Gershwin’s Rhapsody in Blue.
+Accompanied by the New York Philharmonic, American composer, conductor, author, music lecturer, and pianist Leonard Bernstein performs George Gershwin’s Rhapsody in Blue.
 Composed in 1924, the work is for solo piano and jazz band, which combines elements of classical music with jazz-influenced effects.
-Bernstein also conducts the New York Philharmonic.
+Bernstein also conducts the orchestra.
 Recorded at the Royal Albert Hall, London in 1976.

 American bandleader, composer, orchestral director and violinist Paul Whiteman (March 28, 1890 – December 29, 1967) asked Gershwin to write a “jazz concerto”, which became the Rhapsody in Blue; like a concerto, the piece is written for solo piano with orchestra: a rhapsody differs from a concerto in that it features one extended movement instead of separate movements.
 Rhapsodies often incorporate passages of an improvisatory nature (although written out in a score), and are irregular in form, with heightened contrasts and emotional exuberance; Gershwin’s Rhapsody in Blue is typical in that it certainly has large contrasts in musical texture, style, and color.
 The music ranges from intensely rhythmic piano solos to slow, broad, and richly orchestrated sections.